PennController/penncontroller.github.io/docs/basic-tutorial/6_enhancing-aesthetics.md

 + Create a 450x200 px **Canvas** .
 + Place the `"fish-round"` and `"fish-square"` **Image** elements next to each other with a 50px gap.

-*If you are copy and pasting this code, delete the lines highlighted with a red background.*
+*If you are copy and pasting this code, delete any lines highlighted with a red background.*
 <pre><code class="language-diff-javascript diff-highlight">
 *// This is the BasicTutorial experiment.
 *// Type code below this line.